 - Secondly, we’ve already seen above how texting can be used to automate the process of making and adjusting appointments.

-- Thirdly, SMS makes for an easier conversation than email.
+- • Thirdly, SMS makes for an easier conversation than email.
 The latter is drawn out and considered, whereas SMS is immediate and less formal.

 It’s now the norm for both brands like Amazon, Argos etc. and delivery providers such as Yodel and Hermes to offer delivery updates and tracking notifications.
 In most instances, this includes SMS.

-Two thousand words later and we’ve only really scratched the surface of the different ways you can use SMS text messaging to improve relationships with your customers and help your messaging stand out.
+We’ve only really scratched the surface of the different ways you can use SMS text messaging to improve relationships with your customers and help your messaging stand out.

 Take a close look at all the different components of your business plan and see where there are leaks or improvements to be made.
 Business text messaging could just be the answer you’re looking for, and it’s staring you in the face every time you hear your phone ping.